stefe2/kyber-doc/docs/manual/software/web-interface.md

 !!! tip "Browser Recommendation"
     For the best experience, we recommend using Google Chrome as it provides optimal performance and compatibility.

+!!! hint "Mobile Usage"
+    When using a mobile device:

+    - Use landscape orientation for better control
+    - Enable screen rotation lock for stability
+    - Use two-finger gestures for precise adjustments
+    - Consider using a tablet for complex operations

+!!! warning "Save to Memory"
+    Do not forget to click save to memory button after editing settings.
+Otherwise, change will be lost if you navigate to another page

 ---
 ## General Page